apache/beam/website/src/documentation/programming-guide.md

 Windowing can still be used together with stateful processing.
 All state for a key is scoped to the current window.
 This means that the first time a key is seen for a given window any state reads will return empty, and that a runner can garbage collect state when a window is completed.
+It's also often useful to use Beam's windowed aggegations prior to the stateful operator.
+For example, using a combiner to preaggregate data, and then storing aggregated data inside of state.
 Merging windows are not currently supported when using state and timers.

+Sometimes stateful processing is used to implement state-machine style processing inside a `DoFn`.
+When doing this, care must be taken to remember that the elements in input PCollection have no guaranteed order and to ensure that the program logic is resilient to this.
+Unit tests written using the DirectRunner will shuffle the order of element processing, and are recommended to test for correctness.

+In Java DoFn declares states to be accessed by creating final `StateSpec` member variables representing each state.
+Each state must be named using the `StateId` annotation; this name is unique to a ParDo in the graph and has no relation to other nodes in the graph.
+A `DoFn` can declare multiple state variables.

 ### 10.1 Types of state {#types-of-state}
 Beam provides several types of state:

 #### ValueState
-A DoFn declares states to be accessed by creating final `StateSpec` member variables representing each state.
-Each state must be named using the `StateId` annotation; this name is unique to a ParDo in the graph and has no relation to other nodes in the graph.
-A `DoFn` can declare multiple state variables.
+A ValueState is a scalar state value.
+For each key in the input, a ValueState will store a typed value that can be read and modified inside the DoFn's @ProcessElement or @OnTimer methods.
 If the type of the ValueState has a coder registered, then Beam will automatically infer the coder for the state value.
+Otherwise, a coder can be explicitly specified when creating the ValueState.
 For example, the following ParDo creates a  single state variable that accumulates the number of elements seen.

 ```java
 PCollection<KV<String, ValueT>> perUser = readPerUser();